openmeteo/enhydris/doc/dev/database.rst

       .. _pandas "frequency" string: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#dateoffset-objects

-   .. attribute:: enhydris.models.Timeseries.datafile

-      The file where the time series data are stored.
-The attribute is a Django FileField_.
-The format of this file is documented in htimeseries as `text format`_.

-      Usually you don't need to access this file directly; instead, use methods :meth:`~enhydris.models.Timeseries.get_data`,
-      :meth:`~enhydris.models.Timeseries.set_data`,
-      :meth:`~enhydris.models.Timeseries.append_data`,
-      :meth:`~enhydris.models.Timeseries.get_first_line` and
-      :meth:`~enhydris.models.Timeseries.get_last_line`.

-   .. attribute:: enhydris.models.Timeseries.start_date
-                  enhydris.models.Timeseries.end_date

-      The start and end date of the time series, or ``None`` if the time series is empty.
-These are redundant; the start and end date of the time series could be found with :meth:`~enhydris.models.get_first_line` and
-      :meth:`~enhydris.models.get_last_line`.
-However, these attributes
-      can easily be used in database queries.
-Normally you don't need to set them; they are set automatically when the time series is saved.
-If you write to the
-      :attr:`~enhydris.models.Timeseries.datafile`, you must
-      subsequently call :meth:`save()` to update these fields.

    .. method:: enhydris.models.Timeseries.get_data(start_date=None, end_date=None)

       Return the data of the file in a HTimeseries_ object.
 If